-Although this document has been produced to be compliant with appropriate WPD policy documents relating to 66kV connections, it supplements, rather than supersedes these documents.
+Although this document has been produced to be compliant with appropriate WPD policy documents relating to 33kV connections, it supplements, rather than supersedes these documents.
 Particular WPD policy documents should always be consulted for detailed guidance and these are referenced within this document (and often within project-specific connection offer paperwork) where relevant

-WPD policy documents are available online to subscribers to our technical website www.westernpowertechinfo.co.uk.
-This service is provided free of charge to users once they have completed an online registration.
+WPD policy documents are available to download online via the Technical Information section of our website www.westernpower.co.uk.
+This service is provided free of charge.